SOS Homophobie

-SOS Homophobie is an LGBT support organization based in France that deals with homophobia.
+SOS homophobie is an LGBTQ support organization based in France that deals with homophobia.
 The organization currently consists of a 900 volunteer members as well as 17 regional offices, all of which are based in France.
 The group is frequently mentioned on various media such as social media sites, television, and print.
-SOS Homophobie provides national support programs including an anonymous hotline, testimonials on websites and support offered through postal mail.
+SOS homophobie provides national support programs including an anonymous hotline, testimonials on websites and support offered through postal mail.
 The main objectives of the organization are to support those who have fallen victim to homophobia and to run homophobia prevention events.
 Moreover, the organization aims to ultimately achieve equality between homosexual and heterosexual couples, and equal treatment for people despite sexual orientation.

 History

-SOS Homophobie was initially established on 11 April 1994 as a solely volunteer-only based initiative.
+SOS homophobie was initially established on 11 April 1994 as a solely volunteer-only based initiative.
 The goal was to develop a helpline for LGBT individuals of France.
 In 1997 yearly reports were written and continue to be made each year.
 A webpage has been made in order for youth to clarify their understanding of LGBT.